NotsoanoNimus/OrchidOS_x86/README.md

 ## TO-DO
 - Finally add a command history ledger and a screen history buffer to browse through with PAGE-UP/PAGE-DOWN.
+- Split cousin commands into separate files for ease of access and modification.
+See `/src/libraries/memops/OPS.asm` as an example: it contains both STRING-based functions and important memory functions.
 - Build up the network stack to include simple adapters and protocols for mainly-private usage (meaning HTTP/S is **NOT** intended as an included protocol at this time).
 - Add some basic crypto functions for data hashing, and to use later with the Network Stack.
 - Finish exception-handling and basic IDT hooks.